PUK insurgency: Intra-Kurdish fighting

 In the aftermath of the Second Iraqi–Kurdish War, KDP groups ambushed and killed PUK fighters on several occasions in 1976–1977.
 Minor intra-Kurdish clashes between the PUK and the KDP took place in July 1976, January 1977 and February 1977.
 Talabani vowed revenge, and at various moments ordered his troops to fire upon any KDP troops – but suffered from operational weaknesses compared to the KDP.

 Upon Talabani's return to Iraq in 1977 from his exile in Damascus, he organized the PUK into peshmerga troops, setting his headquarters in Nawkan (Iranian Kurdistan) and Kandil (South Kurdistan).
-The first intense KDP–PUK fighting occurred in Baradust area in April 1978, when Ali Askari's force of 800 PUK fighters was attacked by KDP Peshmerge, led by Sami Abd al-Rahman.
-Askari's inferior force was overwhelmed by 7,500 KDP troops and some 700 were killed including the capture & execution of Askari himself.
+The first intense KDP–PUK fighting occurred in Bradost area in April 1978, when Ali Askari's force of 800 PUK fighters was attacked by KDP Peshmerga, lead by Sami Abd al-Rahman, in which Ali Askari was captured and executed.
+Askari's inferior force was overwhelmed by 7,500 KDP troops.
+Askari’s peshmerga also suffered from numerous attacks from Iraqi and Iranian air attacks prior to engaging Abd al Rahman’s peshmerga. and some 700 were killed.
 This defeat caused many PUK members to abandon it in search of a stronger and more effective leadership.

 Feuding and splitting continued throughout the late 1970s, as the KDP, PUK, and KDP-I jostled for influence and funding from neighboring states.